robertnmoffat/MTG_REST_Server/README.md

 # MTG Card Rest API

 This project is a REST API to request Magic the Gathering card information and randomized packs from specified sets.
+Only Get requests are implemented as the card database should be static.

 ## Usage